freemindcore/django-api-framework/README.md

 ###  Easy and Fast Django REST framework based on Django-Ninja-Extra

-- CRUD API Generation: Automatic and configurable, inspired by [NextJs-Crud](https://github.com/nestjsx/crud).
+- Zero code for a full CRUD API: Automatic and configurable, inspired by [NextJs-Crud](https://github.com/nestjsx/crud).
   - Async CRUD API with Django RBAC security protection
   - Prefetch and retrieve all m2m fields if configured
   - Recursively retrieve all FK/OneToOne fields if configured